Higher U(1)-gerbe connections in geometric prequantization: Examples

+and this is functorial in $\mathfrak{g}$ (with respect to $L_\infty$-morphisms).
+Therefore there is a functor, denoted $\exp(-)$ in \cite{FScSt}, which assigns to an $L_\infty$-algebra $\mathfrak{g}$ the presheaf of Kan complexes given by

+for any Cartesian space $U$.
+Here the subscript ``vert'' means that one is considering only differential forms which are vertical with respect to the projection $U\times \Delta^k\to U$.
+As remarked in Section \ref{ModuliOfConnections}, this corresponds to considering smoothly $U$-parameterized collections of flat $\mathfrak{g}$-valued differential forms on the $k$-simplex $\Delta^k$.\footnote{As a technical point, in order to ensure that the differential forms in $ \exp(\mathfrak{g})_k$ glue smoothly when two $k$-simplices join along a $(k-1)$-simplex, one requires these differential forms to be sufficiently well behaved towards the boundary of the simplex (one says the differential forms have ``sitting instants'').} By sheafifying, one gets the Lie integration functor

-and this is functorial in $\mathfrak{g}$ (for the correct (``weak'') homomorphisms of $L_\infty$-algebras).
-Therefore there is a functor -- denoted $\exp(-)$ in \cite{FScSt} -- which assigns to an $L_\infty$-algebra $\mathfrak{g}$ the presheaf of Kan complexes that over a test manifold $U$ has as set of $k$-cells the set of those smoothly $U$-parameterized collections of flat $\mathfrak{g}$-valued differential forms on the $k$-simplex $\Delta^k$ which are sufficiently well behaved towards the boundary of the simplex (have ``sitting instants'').
-Under the presentation $L_{\mathrm{lhe}}[\mathrm{SmoothMfd}^{\mathrm{op}}] \simeq \mathrm{Smooth}\infty\mathrm{Grpd}$ of the $\infty$-topos of smooth $\infty$-groupoids in example \ref{ToposOfSmoothInfinityGroupoids} this yields a Lie integration construction from $L_\infty$-algebras to smooth $\infty$-groupoids.
-(So far this is the fairly immediate stacky and smooth refinement of a standard construction in rational homotopy theory and deformation theory, see the references in \cite{FScSt} for a list of predecessors of this construction.)
+\begin{remark}The functor $\exp$ is the fairly immediate stacky and smooth refinement of a standard construction in rational homotopy theory and deformation theory, see the references in \cite{FScSt} for a list of predecessors of this construction. \end{remark}